nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

 * On the host side, the process is handled by the :ref:`nrf_desktop_config_channel_script`.
   See the tool documentation for more information about how to execute the background DFU process on the host.

-If the MCUboot bootloader is selected, the update image can also be transfered in the background through the :ref:`nrf_desktop_smp`.
+If the MCUboot bootloader is selected, the update image can also be transferred in the background through the :ref:`nrf_desktop_ble_smp`.

 Update image verification and swap
 ----------------------------------